mrjones2014/op.nvim/README.md

 Note that in order to write the contents back to the correct item, `op.nvim` associates buffer IDs with `{ uuid, vault_uuid }` pairs.
 **`op.nvim` does not store the note title or anything other than the UUID and vault UUID in the edit session**.

+### Sidebar

+`op.nvim` can show a sidebar listing your favorites, Secure Notes, or both. -- TODO elaborate

+#### Security

+In order to implement key mappings on the sidebar, the item's title, ID, vault ID, category, and primary URL are stored in memory to render the sidebar. **No other data is stored, and this data is stored internally to the plugin and never exported**.
+Other Lua code should not be able to access this data.

 ### Statusline